Skip to main content

 This is the journalistic foundation of the project and will be how we keep our community engaged and updated with other campaigns, and with our ongoing work in this area.

-If we raise another £4,800 (£16,110 in total) we can also set up regular collaborations with other campaigns, businesses and educational institutions looking to achieve the same goals.
+We also plan to set up regular collaborations with other campaigns, businesses and educational institutions looking to achieve the same goals.

-Initially, and if the project is fully funded, this will focus on contributions and practical issues around the book/report (see below).
-But we are also keen to learn what our community can do to help others, both around short term campaigns and longer projects.
+We are keen to learn what our community can do to help others, both around short term campaigns and longer projects.
 Others may be able to promote the work we are doing too.

-If we raise another £7,600 (£23,710 in total) we can also develop our popular online boycott content and focus our work in this area particularly.
+We also plan to develop our popular online boycott content and focus our work in this area particularly.

 This will involve developing and maintaining our boycott list, our most visited webpage and one with global appeal.
 It will also include exploring the role of boycotts in countering the rise of fascism and militarism around the world.

-Our six core themes (listed in the background above) are big subjects which won’t be fixed in a couple of years.
-If we raise another £10,400 (£34,110 in total) we can also put regular time towards building more permanent capacity, or a ‘unit’ within Ethical Consumer, to focus on these themes.
+Our six core themes are big subjects which won’t be fixed in a couple of years.
+We would like build more permanent capacity, or a ‘unit’ within Ethical Consumer, to focus on these themes.

 Ethical Consumer has worked on and managed two such books previously.